ALEHACKsp/Banking-Software/README.md

 ## Can i use this?

 ***This has the free license so you can download and use it.
-I would not reccommend for banks though.***
+I would not recommend for banks though.***

 ## What is this for?
   This is just for a portfolio.